Ezra Miller's seen at Comic-Con: Will he shake up the DC, Warner Bros. panel?

 The Justice League star was originally going to have a solo movie about Barry Allen and his superhero alter-ego The Flash hit theaters in 2018, but after two director changes the movie's status appears to be in flux.
 The movie's directors are now Spider-Man: Homecoming writers John Francis Daley and Johnathan Goldstein, but beyond that very little is known.
 Any announcement regarding a movie about The Flash would be huge, especially considering the amount of time it has spent in development.
 The movie is also set to star Kiersey Clemons as Iris West.

 It's also possible that Miller won't be appearing at the Saturday panel at all.
-He could instead be visiting the convention, and as spotted by The Orange County Register, Miller and his band Sons of an Illustrious Father are performing a show for people ages 20 and under in San Diego on Sunday.
+He could instead be visiting the convention, as spotted by The Orange County Register, before Miller and his band Sons of an Illustrious Father perform a show for people ages 20 and under in San Diego on Sunday.

 But seriously, here's hoping it's something about The Flash.